jes/hardbin/README.md

 the gateway server operator can perform all the same attacks that a traditional encrypted pastebin operator could perform.

-I don't recommend using Hardbin for highly critical stuff as the code has not been thoroughly audited by anyone but me.
+I don't recommend using hardbin for highly critical stuff as the code has not been thoroughly audited by anyone but me.
 If you want to audit it please contact me.